zhenghua-zhang/zhenghua-zhang.github.io/_pages/crop-aware-navigation.md

 ## My Contributions

-- Designed and integrated the adjustable-clearance hexapod robot system
+- Designed and integrated the adjustable-clearance hexapod robot platform
-- Developed the crop-aware navigation framework
+- Developed the crop-aware navigation framework, including adaptive-clearance path planning and local foothold refinement
-- Built the UAV-based semantic mapping pipeline
-- Implemented adaptive-clearance global path planning
+- Implemented and tested the planning and foothold update modules on the robot system
-- Developed the local foothold refinement strategy
-- Conducted greenhouse navigation experiments
+- Collaborated on UAV-based perception, semantic mapping, and greenhouse navigation experiments
-- Prepared manuscript figures, analysis, and writing materials
+- Analyzed robot–plant interaction results and prepared manuscript figures, technical analysis, and writing with the team

 ## Manuscript